Everything I know about managing remote employees, I learned the hard way.

 So as we adapt to this brave new world, here are three challenges I faced managing remote employees and the lessons I learned from them.
 Hopefully, you can learn from my experiences (instead of learning the hard way).

 But it only took one trip to Indianapolis to make me realize how very wrong I’d been.
 When I sat down face-to-face with the team members I had dismissed as bad apples, I realized to my horror that I didn’t know them at all.
-Hearing their stories firsthand put what I’d been told about them in a totally different context than hearing about their problems thirdhand.
+Hearing their stories firsthand put them in a totally different context than hearing about their problems thirdhand.

 Without understanding their context, I had seen these people as two-dimensional stick figures.
 But after 20 minutes of eye contact and close conversation, they sprung into three-dimensional human beings with hopes and dreams.
-I realized that I couldn’t possibly support them or position them for success without this close-up look at their lives and their challenges.
-After that trip, it was obvious that my attempt to manage remotely wasn’t going so great after all, and I moved to Indiana full time to be with my team.
+I realized that I couldn’t possibly support them without this close-up look at their lives and their challenges.
+After that trip, it was obvious that my attempt to manage remotely wasn’t going so great after all.
+Soon, I moved to Indiana full time to be with my team.

 The Solution: Simulate Proximity with one-on-ones

-If you want people who truly believe in your company and your product, they first have to believe in you as their leader.
+If you want people to believe in your company and your product, they first have to believe in you as their leader.

-You earn that belief in the work you do in one-on-ones: by helping a team member work through a difficult issue, guiding them to success in their professional goals, and every time you share a laugh or a personal story that brings you together as human beings.
+You earn that belief in the work you do in one-on-ones.
+You earn it by helping a team member work through a difficult issue, guiding them to success in their professional goals, and sharing laugh or a personal story that brings you together as human beings.

 Your team members crave this kind of interaction, even if they’d never tell you so.
 HBR’s survey of remote workers found that the single most important quality in a successful manager was checking in frequently and consistently.
 Having a standing one-on-one appointment with each team member, in which they know they’ll have your full attention and can share what’s going on, is absolutely essential.
 If you’re waiting for these conversations to happen organically, you’ll be waiting for a long time.

 After my California-to-Indiana experience, I shied away from managing remote employees altogether.
-Then, in the late ’00s, an opportunity presented itself to bring onto a project two guys into an important project I was leading.
-I suspected they’d be incredibly valuable to the team, but there was one big problem: they were based in Florida, and I wasn’t sure I could trust them to prioritize my R&D project over their other work.
+Then, in the late ’00s, I had an opportunity to bring two guys into an important project I was leading.
+I suspected they’d be incredibly valuable to the team, but there was one big problem.
+They were based in Florida, and I wasn’t sure I could trust them to prioritize my project over their other work.

 Despite my reluctance, I eventually relented and through intentional communication, we developed a close, productive, and long-lasting working relationship.
 This collaboration helped me reconsider the benefits of remote work, since it gave me the opportunity to work with the best people!
 It also highlighted a common issue managers experience with distributed teams: trust.